On this page

 Reduce your Snowflake computation costs

-If you are looking to reduce the Snowflake computation costs when receiving data from Amplitude, try these methods:
+To reduce Snowflake computation costs when receiving data from Amplitude, try these methods:

-• Modify warehouse size and number of clusters.
+• Modify warehouse size and number of clusters for your dedicated Amplitude warehouse.
 For shorter export cadences (15 to 30 minutes), try starting with xsmall or small.
 Then upgrade as needed.

 • When backfilling data into Snowflake, start with a small warehouse and upgrade as needed.

 • You can also try reducing the auto suspend time to 60s.
-This option might not be available within the Snowflake UI, but can be manually set via direct Snowflake query.
+This option might not be available within the Snowflake UI, but you can manually set it through a direct Snowflake query.

 Snowflake export format